edwindarmadi/QuantumWire_Trend_Analysis/README.md

 * Since launching the Loyalty Program in 2019, Non-Loyalty members have generated $17M in total revenue, compared to $10M from Loyalty members.
 However, from 2021–2022, Loyalty members surpassed Non-Loyalty members in both revenue and sales volume, signaling growing engagement within the program.

-* In 2021, Non-Loyalty members led with 16,306 sales versus 19,552 for Loyalty members, but their average order value (AOV) lagged slightly at $249 compared to $261.
+* In 2021, Loyalty members led with 19,552 sales versus 16,306 for Non-Loyalty members, but their average order value (AOV) lagged slightly at $249 compared to $261.
 By 2022, this trend reversed—Loyalty members achieved a higher AOV ($245 vs. $214), further underscoring their increased long-term value.

 * Over time, Loyalty Member sales revenue has shown consistent growth, overtaking Non-Loyalty revenue in Q2 2021 and stabilizing at 50–60% of total sales revenue.
 This sustained performance suggests that the program has successfully converted customers into repeat purchasers.

 * The Loyalty Program should continue as a core driver of customer retention.
-Although revenue growth flattened from late 2021 through early 2022, the long-term trend remains positive.
-Ongoing monitoring of engagement and purchase frequency will help determine how to further strengthen the program’s impact.
+Although Loyalty Member Revenue Growth has been flat from late 2021 through early 2022, the long-term trend remains positive.
+Ongoing monitoring of Revenue Trends and Purchase Frequency will help determine how to further strengthen the program’s impact.

 ## Refund Rates